Keniloka/evah-aiea/README.md

 # AI Epilepsy Assistant (AIEA)
 ## Clinical Decision Support Prototype

-This project is a dedicated prototype for the AI Epilepsy Assistant (AIEA), designed to empower Community Health Workers (CHWs) and Clinicians in rural and remote settings with WHO mhGAP-aligned management tools.
+This project is a dedicated prototype for the AI Epilepsy Assistant (AIEA), designed to empower Community Health Workers (CHWs) and Clinicians in rural and remote settings with WHO mhGAP-aligned management tools and the Kenyan Ministry of Health Epilepsy Guidelines.

 ### Core Features
 - **Guided Clinical Encounters**: Step-by-step assessment based on international epilepsy protocols.